 Effective fall semester 2000, graduate and undergraduate grades will be assigned quality points in the Grade Point Average (GPA) grading system.
 If used, the +/- designation must be stated in the syllabus provided at the beginning of the course.
 The use of the +/- grading system is at the discretion of the instructor.
 The syllabus policy is available in the Office of the Provost.
+If not stated in the syllabus, the default will be standard A-F grading for any formal course.

-Letter grade = number of grade points
+Letter grade and number of grade points

-0 0 •

 A+ 4.00 B+ 3.33 C+ 2.33 D+ 1.33 F 0.00

-А 4.00 В 3.00 С 2.00 D 1.00
+Α 4.00 В 3.00 С 2.00 D 1.00

-A- 3.67 B- 2.67 C- 1.67 D- .67
+A- 3.67 B- 2.67 C- 1.67 D- 0.67

-• FF Failure due to academic dishonesty • I Incomplete, grade points not applicable (types of I-grades: I, IA, IB, IC, ID, IF) ٠ Μ Missing grade/no grade reported by instructor, grade points not applicable ٠ MF Missing grade changed to F, 0.00 grade points ٠ MU Missing grade changed to U, grade points not applicable ٠ Ν Audit, grade points not applicable ٠ S/U Satisfactory/Unsatisfactory, grade points not applicable • W Withdrawal or drop from course without penalty, grade points not applicable

-• Z Continuing registration in multi-semester internship or Thesis/Dissertation courses, grade points not applicable
+- FF Failure due to academic dishonesty - Incomplete, grade points not applicable (types of I-grades: I, IA, IB, IC, ID, IF)

+M Missing grade/no grade reported by instructor, grade points not applicable MF Missing grade changed to F, 0.00 grade points MU Missing grade changed to U, grade points not applicable N Audit, grade points not applicable S/U Satisfactory/Unsatisfactory, grade points not applicable W Withdrawal or drop from course without penalty, grade points not applicable Z Continuing registration in multi-semester internship or Thesis/Dissertation courses, grade points not applicable

-Satisfactory (S)/ Unsatisfactory (U)
+Satisfactory (S) / Unsatisfactory (U)